Aditya-139/colorization-master/README.md

 **+ automatic colorization functionality for Real-Time User-Guided Image Colorization with Learned Deep Priors, SIGGRAPH 2017!**

-**[Sept20 Update]** Since it has been 3-4 years, I converted this repo to support minimal test-time usage in PyTorch.
+I converted this repo to support minimal test-time usage in PyTorch.
 I also added our SIGGRAPH 2017 (it's an interactive method but can also do automatic).

 ![Teaser Image](http://richzhang.github.io/colorization/resources/images/teaser4.jpg)